 If you thought the promise of permanently smooth legs was too good to be true, you would be correct in surmising that there is indeed a catch– and no guarantee.

-Multiple sessions, usually upward of 6 and sometimes even 12 or 15, are standard and depend on the size of the area being treated and the stubbornness of the hair.
+Multiple laser hair removal sessions, usually upward of 6 and sometimes even 12 or 15, are standard and depend on the size of the area being treated and the stubbornness of the hair.
 In order to be successful, the laser has to damage the root of an active hair follicle.
 Hair grows in cycles so it’s impossible to achieve a sweeping, completely even removal on the first go.

 Each laser session should be spaced out about a month apart to accommodate the growth cycles, so don’t expect to unveil those silky gams or smooth underarms full-time until after six months or longer.
 Sessions cost anywhere from $200-$500 each, though there is always bound to be a cut-rate option for those willing to gamble on effectiveness, scarring, and pain.